IRAQ – The Trip

 A Shia Moslem festival, it is supposedly the largest festival in the world, and was occurring on Friday and Saturday.
 Apparently 21 million attended this year.
 Some walk the 58 km from Najaf but most arrive by car.
 They have no wants when in Karbala – all food and lodging is provided free and no one does without.
 There were several Americans and Brits going to the festival were on my flight.

 The Hajj Pilgrimage Routes: the Dark Zubaydah (Iraq).
 Early Muslim historians detail the major roads linking Makkah with Yemen, Oman, Syria, Egypt, and Iraq.
-They initially followed former pre-Islamic trade routes, but progressively evolved for Islamic pilgrimage.
+They initially followed former pre-Islamic trade routes but progressively evolved for Islamic pilgrimage.

 The road that connected Makkah to the Iraqi cities of Kufa and Baghdad during the Abbasid period is known as the Darb Zubaydah (Zubaydah’s trail) after Zubaydah bint Jafar, wife of the Abbasid Caliph Harun Al-Rashid, who supported charitable works on the numerous stations along the trail.
-It was the most important hajj route during the Abbasid Caliphate, between 750 to 850 CE, a period renowned as a golden age of Muslim civilisation.
+It was the most important hajj route during the Abbasid Caliphate, between 750 to 850 CE, a period renowned as a golden age of Muslim civilization.
 At its peak of prosperity, markers and milestones were installed along the route that was provided with wells, pools, dams, palaces, houses, and partially paved to facilitate the passage of pilgrims.
 27 major stations and 27 substations have been identified.

 BAGHDAD

-(pop estimated 6 to over 7 million) is the capital of Iraq and the second-largest city in the Arab world after Cairo.
+(pop estimated at 6 to over 7 million) is the capital of Iraq and the second-largest city in the Arab world after Cairo.
 It is located on the Tigris near the ruins of the ancient Akkadian city of Babylon and the Sassanid Persian capital of Ctesiphon.
-In 762 CE, Baghdad was chosen as the capital of the Abbasid Caliphate, and became its most notable major development project.
+In 762 CE, Baghdad was chosen as the capital of the Abbasid Caliphate and became its most notable major development project.
 Within a short time, the city evolved into a significant cultural, commercial, and intellectual center of the Muslim world.
-This, in addition to housing several key academic institutions, including the House of Wisdom, as well as a multiethnic and multi-religious environment, garnered it a worldwide reputation as the “Center of Learning”.
+This, in addition to housing several key academic institutions, including the House of Wisdom, as well as a multi-ethnic and multi-religious environment, garnered it a worldwide reputation as the “Center of Learning”.

 Baghdad was the largest city in the world for much of the Abbasid era during the Islamic Golden Age, peaking at a population of more than a million.
 The city was largely destroyed at the hands of the Mongol Empire in 1258, resulting in a decline that would linger through many centuries due to frequent plagues and multiple successive empires.
 With the recognition of Iraq as an independent state (formerly the British Mandate of Mesopotamia) in 1932, Baghdad gradually regained some of its former prominence as a significant center of Arab culture.
-Compared to its large population, it has a small area at just 673 square kilometers (260 sq mi).
+Compared to its large population, it has a small area of just 673 square kilometres (260 sq mi).

 The city has faced severe infrastructural damage due to the Iraq War, which began with the United States-led invasion of Iraq in 2003 and lasted until 2011, and the subsequent insurgency and renewed war that lasted until 2017, resulting in a substantial loss of cultural heritage and historical artifacts.
 During this period, Baghdad had one of the highest rates of terrorist attacks in the world.
 However, terrorist attacks are rare and have been declining since the territorial defeat of the Islamic State militant group in Iraq in 2017.